gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 - A user should be able to log in via Janrain SDK

-## 2. Global Nav bar and Notifications Center
+## 2. Global Nav bar and Notifications

 ### 2.1 Navbar with Notifications